-Another important property of tissue is that its refractive index is locally smooth, and therefore if we look at its spectrum, we have much more energy in low frequencies than in high ones.
-Therefore, in the red areas of \figref{fig:cone-parts}(b) which are not sampled by the transmission matrix there is less energy than in the lower frequencies.
-Therefore, despite the fact that the multi-slice approximation sacrifices such frequencies, not much energy is being lost.
+Another important property of tissue is that its RI is locally smooth, and therefore if we look at its spectrum, we have much more energy in low frequencies than in high ones.
+Therefore, in the red areas of \figref{fig:cone-parts}(b) that are not sampled by the transmission matrix, there is less energy than in the lower frequencies.
+Thus, despite the fact that the multi-slice approximation sacrifices such frequencies, not much energy is being lost.

 In most cases, it is hard to give analytic formulas for the decay of $\errTap_M$ as a function of $M$.
-We can derive analytic prediction in a simplified model where we assume that the spectrum of $\frefin(\bkv)$ has random values which are sampled from a uniform distribution for any frequency below a cutoff $\fsmprng$ (i.e. any frequency satisfying $\|\bkv\|\leq\fsmprng$), and zero content outside this band.
+We can derive an analytic prediction in a simplified model where we assume that the spectrum of $\frefin(\bkv)$ has random values that are sampled from a uniform distribution for any frequency below a cutoff $\fsmprng$ (i.e. any frequency satisfying $\|\bkv\|\leq\fsmprng$), and zero content outside this band.
 Under this model we can prove that $\errTap_M$ decays at least {\em quadratically} fast with $M$.
-This is a non-trivial result since the cut off frequency $\repspacing^M$ scales only {\em linearly} with $M$, see \equref{eq:Nq-band-smp}.
+This is a non-trivial result since the cut-off frequency $\repspacing^M$ scales only {\em linearly} with $M$, see \equref{eq:Nq-band-smp}.
 Thus, if we just rely on Nyquist theory and compute the energy of the spectrum above the cut-off frequency, we expect the error to decay linearly with $M$.
 The fact that the error decays quadratically with $M$ results from the butterfly structure.
-We formulate here the result and prove it in the supplementary file.
 However, we emphasize that this result uses the over-simplified assumption of a uniform content in $\frefin(\bkv)$.
-In numerical simulation we see that this result is over-pessimistic, and with more realistic forward scattering volumes, the decay of $\errTap_M$ is significantly faster than a quadratic function.
+In the numerical simulation we see that this result is over-pessimistic, and with more realistic forward scattering volumes, the decay of $\errTap_M$ is significantly faster than a quadratic function.